HaolingZHANG/MotifEffect/README.md

 ### Experiments
 In this work, four experiments are executed.
 Among them, we
-1. analyze trade-off tendencies between representational capacity and numerical stability of two types of loops, using colliders as a benchmark, based on gradient descent strategy and motif-associated Lipschitz constant.
+1. analyze trade-off tendencies between representational capacity and numerical stability of two types of loops, using colliders as a benchmark, based on gradient descent strategy and motif-associated Lipschitz constant;
-2. analyze the origin of these trade-off tendencies using maximum-minimum loss search.
+2. analyze the origin of these trade-off tendencies using maximum-minimum loss search;
+3. analyze the performance of collider-only, loop-only, coherent-dominant, and incoherent-dominant networks.
-3. analyze training efficiency and robustness of neural networks produced by the classical neuroevolution method (i.e. NEAT) and its three variants based on different motif generation tendency.
+4. analyze training efficiency and robustness of neural networks produced by the classical neuroevolution method (i.e. NEAT) and its three variants based on different motif generation tendency.
-4. analyze failure situation of neural networks produced by NEAT and its three variants in three real-world applications.
+5. analyze failure situation of neural networks produced by NEAT and its three variants in three real-world applications.

 In this code repository, all experimental designs and parameter settings are clear (see